 - 33. Volunteer to participate in a walk-a-thon for CROP, or cancer awareness, by passing out milk chugs or cheese sticks. - 34.
-Help organize a June Dairy Month or July Ice Cream Festival.
+Help organize a June Dairy Month or a July Ice Cream Festival.
 Give dairy prizes.
 Hold "Hee Haw" type show with cow jokes, booths, or Dairy Bowl contest with several teams competing to answer dairy related questions. - 35.
 Organize an "Open House" or "Open Barn" or "Night at the Farm".
 Display farm equipment with replacement costs, labor and feed requirements along with animals.
 Could also include a barn dance and/or barbecue. - 36.
 Conduct a survey in school on the use of various dairy products in the students' homes.
 Can also offer samples of various less used products- yogurt, sour cream, cream cheese, flavored milks, or Parmesan cheese. - 37.
 Conduct food-tasting clinics to compare REAL versus imitation products.
 Example: popcorn with butter vs. margarine; pudding with whipped cream or non-dairy topping, hot chocolate made with milk or water, etc. - 38.
 Hold a dairy food scavenger hunt.
 Prepare maps with clues to locations of foods.
 First individual to find all clues and return receives a prize.
 Good for adults or children. - 39.
 Make up dairy words to old familiar tunes, have copies made and use them for group singing at meetings you attend.

-Allied Wilk Producers Special Incentive Award Application
+Allied Milk Producers Special Incentive Award Application

 Name: County:

 Address:

 Phone:

-Please complete this form as for copies of letters, etc.) and send to fully as possible, attach supporting materials (photos, news releases, to:
+Please complete this form as fur copies of letters, etc.) and send to lly as possible, attach supporting materials (photos, news releases,

-Alli ied Milk Producers
+Allie ed Milk Producers

-136 0 Eisenhower Boulevard, Suite 100
+1360 Eisenhower Boulevard, Suite 100

-Joh nstown, PA 15904-3307
+nstown, PA 15904-3307

-mai nager@alliedmilkproducers.com
+ager@alliedmilkproducers.com

 The number of the activity from the "Ideas for Special Allied Promotions" handout

 Date(s) completed: Estimated number of Consumer contacted

 List of material used Name of Helpers

-Description of your activity: (Include advance preparations, descriptions of the activity, results, etc.) If more space is needed please use reverse side or extra sheets.)
+Description of your activity: (Inc If more space is needed please us clude advance preparations, descriptions of the activity, results, etc.) se reverse side or extra sheets.)

-List of Supportive Materials att ached:
+List of Supportive Materials atta ched:

 Signature Date